 Macular Degeneration affects an estimated 14% of New Zealanders over the age of 50.
-Our Ophthalmologist, Dr Andrew Logan, wrote this article all about Macular Degeneration.
-What is macular degeneration, how do the symptoms present and can it be treated?
+What is macular degeneration, how do the symptoms present and what treatments are available?

 What is Macular Degeneration?

-Macular Degeneration is a condition in which the macular cells of the eye start to deteriorate or degenerate, causing progressive loss of central vision.
+Macular Degeneration is a condition in which the macular tissue of the eye starts to deteriorate or degenerate, causing progressive loss of central vision.

-The centre of the retina, directly behind the pupil is called the macula.
-The photoreceptors in the macula are very densely packed and can detect colour and so can provide high quality vision.
-The macula is only about 2 millimetres in diameter but is responsible for all detailed and colour vision.
+The centre of the retina, is called the macula.
+The macula lines up with the centre of the pupil.
+The photoreceptors in the macula are densely packed and can detect colour and provide high quality vision.
+The macula is only about 2 millimetres in diameter but is responsible for all of our detailed and colour vision.

 Types of Macular Degeneration?

-There are two types of macular degeneration – wet and dry.
+There are two types of Ager Related Macular Degeneration – wet and dry.

 Dry Age Related Macular Degeneration